heyaftab/NHRE/README.md

 find . -name '*.php' -print0 | xargs -0 -n1 php -l
 ```

-For a manual smoke test, import the schema, register a user, log in, edit the profile, book and manage an appointment using the relevant roles, create a medical-test booking, register as a donor, submit a blood request, and test logout and password reset.
-For the data-access flow: log in as a patient, grant a doctor access and confirm the permission appears; log in as that doctor, search for the patient, open the authorized records, and confirm the access log records the view.
+For a manual smoke test, import the schema, log in as the Demo Patient and submit a test or vaccination booking using the cascading hospital selector.
+Then log in as the Demo Lab Technician and verify that Test Requests, Laboratory Reports, Test History, and Vaccination Bookings show only authorized records and allow status management.
+Also verify a notification opens its relevant authorized module.

 ## License